10 Questions Partnership Agreements Need to Answer

 What Property Is Included in the Partnership and How Is It Defined?

-Partners often bring the property to the partnership that is less tangible that a piece of land or a building.
+Partners often bring the property to the partnership that is less tangible than a piece of land or a building.
 Client lists, computer applications, goodwill, process designs - whatever personal or intellectual property that an individual brings to a partnership needs to be itemized and described in your partnership agreement.
 And if a partner is bringing the tangible property to the partnership, get that written down and described, too.

 How Will/Can Partnership Property Be Used by Individual Partners?